A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Metric for sets of trajectories based on multi-dimensional assignments

-The terms $ s\big(\pi_{i}^{k}, \pi_{i}^{k+1}\big) $ correspond to no switch when there are no changes in the assignments, a full switch when there is change from one non-zero to another non-zero assignment, and a half switch when there is a change from a zero to a non-zero assignment or vice versa.
+The term \eqref{eq:mdswi} represents the switching cost (to the $p$-th power) between time steps $k$ and $k+1$.
+The term $ s\big(\pi_{i}^{k}, \pi_{i}^{k+1}\big) $ corresponds to no switch when there are no changes in the assignments, a full switch when there is change from one non-zero to another non-zero assignment, and a half switch when there is a change from a zero to a non-zero assignment or vice versa.
+The concept of half switches is an intrinsic part of a metric that penalises track switches based on assignments/unassignments to ensure the symmetry of the metric, as will be illustrated in Section~\ref{subsec:over}.
 The parameter $\gamma$ is the switching penalty.
 The larger the value of $\gamma$ is, the higher a track switch costs.
-We also want to recall that half switches are an intrinsic part of a metric based on assignments/unassignments, as was explained in Section~\ref{subsec:over}.

-We now present the multi-dimensional metric that is formed by the sum of the localization cost in \eqref{eq:mdloc} and the switching cost in \eqref{eq:mdswi} across all time instants $k$. \begin{defn} For $1\leq p < \infty$, $c>0$ and $\gamma > 0$, the multi-dimensional assignment distance $\dS(\bX, \bY)$ for any $\bX, \bY \in \Upsilon$ is defined as

-\end{defn} As we formalize in the below proposition, the above distance function is indeed a metric, which is parameterized by the cut-off $c$, switching penalty $\gamma$ and the exponent $p$.
-The base metric $\dbase$ is also a design choice. \begin{prop} For $1\leq p < \infty$, $c>0$ and $\gamma > 0$, the distance function $\dS(\bX, \bY)$ in \eqref{eq:mdmetric} is a metric for any $\bX, \bY \in \Upsilon$. \end{prop} The proof for the above proposition is provided as a special case of the proof of the LP relaxation metric in Proposition~\ref{prop:LP} presented in Section~\ref{sec:lpReMetric}.
+Therefore, the metric $\dS(\cdot, \cdot)$ in \eqref{eq:mdmetric} consists of $p$-th root of the sum of the cost (to the $p$-th power) for localization errors for properly detected targets, missed targets, false targets and switching costs across all time steps $k=1,...,T$, and the assignments that determine these costs are obtained by solving a joint optimization problem over all time steps.
+The proof that $\dS(\cdot, \cdot)$ is a metric in the space $\Upsilon$ of sets of trajectories is provided as a special case of the proof of the LP metric, which is given by Proposition \ref{def:LPreMetric} in Section~\ref{sec:lpReMetric}.